pavlogutsa/telemetry-platform-demo/docs/01-vision-scope.md

 # Vision & Scope

+## Purpose
+The Telemetry Platform is a simulated endpoint-monitoring system inspired by NinjaOne.
+Its goal is to demonstrate a production-grade cloud backend architecture using **Java 21**, **Spring Boot 3**, **Kafka**, **Redis**, **Oracle**, and **Kubernetes**, packaged with full CI/CD and documentation pipelines.

-## Goal
+## Objectives

-Collect and store endpoint telemetry at scale, expose real-time device status, and surface historical trends.
+- Collect and process large volumes of telemetry data from distributed device agents.
+- Provide real-time and historical visibility into device health.
+- Demonstrate fault-tolerant microservices and event-driven design.
+- Showcase modern engineering practices:
+  - CI/CD with GitHub Actions
+  - Infrastructure as Code (Helm, Terraform)
+  - Observability and monitoring
+  - Automated testing (JUnit5, AssertJ, Mockito, Testcontainers)
+  - Documentation as code (MkDocs + GitHub Pages)

-## Out of scope (initially)
+## Out of Scope

-- UI dashboards
-- Multi-tenant billing
-- Cloud vendor services (AWS Lambda, etc.)
+- User interfaces or dashboards.
+- Authentication federation or user management beyond API keys.
+- Billing, tenant management, or analytics.

-## Primary users
+## Stakeholders

-- "Device agent": pushes telemetry
-- "Operator": queries device status/history
+- **Developers / DevOps engineers** – exploring system integration.
+- **Hiring managers or reviewers** – validating architectural and coding competence.
+- **Learners** – experimenting with distributed Java stacks.

-## Success criteria
+## Success Criteria

-- Can ingest telemetry from N devices per minute
-- Can fetch latest status for any device
-- Architecture is observable and deployable via Kubernetes/Helm
+- All services deployable locally on Kubernetes or Oracle Cloud.
+- Observable, tested, and documented system.
+- Each release incrementally adds real functionality and complexity.